MediaPreneur/lvwrence.github.io/_posts/2016-5-21-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 with Google again but if you attach your credit card to your developer account you can pay 50 cents for every extra 1000 requests.
 This is a pretty good deal, so we did it.
 We also finished the migration from Redis to Postgres with very few problems.
-We were still getting a shitton of users and my ex started talking to me again.
-Things are looking pretty good.
+We were still getting a shitton of users, my ex started talking to me again, and things are looking pretty good.

-**Lesson learned**: Make tiny products that have a disproportionately large return on investment.
-Build things people want.
-Don't dump someone for no good reason.
+**Lesson learned**: Don't dump someone because of "distance" if you actually really love them.

 <script src="/public/scripts/jarvis.js" defer></script>